genicsblog/genicsblog.com/_posts/gouravkhunger/2021-05-23-introducing-quotes-app.md

 - Retrofit Library
 - Android Navigation Components

-All the code for this app is hosted on [this Github repository](https://github.com/GouravKhunger/QuotesApp).
+All the code for this app is hosted on this Github repository:

+{% include linkpreview.html url="https://github.com/gouravkhunger/QuotesApp" title="gouravkhunger/QuotesApp" %}

 Feel free to clone the repository and add new amazing features that you have in your mind 🙂